“Does studying history matter?”

 Coined by C. S. Lewis and Owen Barfield, chronological snobbery is the belief that “intellectually, humanity languished for countless generations” until modern times.
 In other words, this self-centered view looks down on the past as if they contributed nothing to humanity and were all primitive and backwards.
 Yet, even the briefest of logical thought tells a different story.
 We wouldn’t be where we are without generations of thought and innovation that came before us.
 We often confuse technological gadgetry with sophistication or intellectual status of civilization.
 But is it?
 No, not at all.

 Look at this way: People like to say things like, “My iPad has far more advanced computing power than the computers used in the Apollo Program that landed men on the Moon.”
-True, but so is this: They sent people to the Moon with far less tech, and that tech in your pocket doesn’t do much more than text people and take photos.
+True, but so is this: They sent people to the Moon with far less tech, and that tech in your pocket doesn’t do much more than text people and send cat videos.

 Professor Camille Paglia reports that this snobbery is rampant in students: